Yoast/wordpress-seo/readme.txt

      * `wpseo_public_post_statuses`, which enables the filtering of the list of public post statuses.
 * No longer calls the third-party `thematic_doctitle` and `woo_title` filters.
 * Adds the `/wp-json/yoast/v1/get_head` endpoint to get the our head for an URL.
 This endpoint takes a single parameter, `url` which should be the absolute URL of the page to get the head for.
+* Removes the minimum and maximum size requirements when outputting `og:image` meta tags.

 = 13.5 =
 Release Date: April 14th, 2020